darkrenaissance/darkfi/doc/src/testnet/guide.md

 ![pablo-waiting1](pablo1.jpg)

-If you check your balances again, the change should be seen in the table immediately:
+We have to wait until the next block to see our change balance reappear in our wallet.

 ```
 $ ./drk wallet --balance